Anthony Ler: Verdict

 At the end of the trial on 5 December 2001, nearly seven months after the death of Annie Leong, and after receiving the closing submissions from the prosecution and defence the day before, JC Tay Yong Kwang delivered his judgement.

 After summarising the case, the judge rejected Anthony Ler's claims of innocence, and determined that he solicited the murder based on the review of evidence in court.
 He stated that what Ler did was not a joke but "a serious death match on the chess board of reality where the young men were to be his pawns and he as 'king' would direct the demise of his 'queen'.", and that he was not playing a game of bluff when broaching about the matter of wanting his wife dead, especially from his attempts on Gavin, Tze Howe and Z to get them involved.
-JC Tay also conclude that Ler had every motive to kill his wife from what the prosecution presented, as he stood to gain from his wife's death by becoming the sole surviving parent of Avelyn and the sole surviving joint owner of the flat.
+JC Tay also conclude that Ler had every motive to kill his wife from what the prosecution presented, as he stood to gain from his wife's death by becoming the sole surviving parent of their daughter and the sole surviving joint owner of the flat.
 He additionally stated that while Ler may have loved his daughter, that love was clearly "eclipsed by his financial and matrimonial problems" from his actions of abetting the murder of Leong.
 For JC Tay, found Ler's reactions to be "nothing more than rehearsed acts performed by an accomplished actor".

 As for 15-year-old Z, JC Tay believed that he was not a cold blooded killer.
 He described the boy in his own words:

 I see no mean miniature monster in Z. I detect no vengeful or vicious spirit in this 15 year old boy before me.
 I see instead a morose and mortified teenager who is still trying to come to terms with the cataclysmic events of the last seven months.
 He is not capable of concocting such an elaborate and consistent yarn.
 He does not have the presence of mind nor the mental agility to utilize and corrupt information to his own advantage or to the detriment of others.